 After 6pm, take Akita Shinkansen from Kakunodate Station to Akita Station, eat Kiritanpo for dinner around the station, and then take a rest at the hotel.

 Wake up early and be ready for a long train ride to Aomori today.
 Around 8:30 am, take JR Ou Line to Owani Onsen Station, and then walk to Owani Station to get a Konan Tetsudo-Owani Line to Chuo Hirosaki Station.
 After about 4 hours of travel, you can finally visit Hirosaki Castle, one of the 12 original castles in Japan.

-Spend a couple of hours around Hirosaki Castle, and it’s time to head to Aomori Station in the afternoon.
-Take Konan Tetsudo-Owani Line at Chuohirosaki Station to Ginjukukodo-Mae Station, and then walk to Ishikawa Station to take JR Ou Line to get to Aomori Station (About 1.5 hours).
+After spending a couple of hours exploring Hirosaki Castle it’s time to head to Aomori Station in the afternoon.
+Take Konan Tetsudo-Owani Line at Chuohirosaki Station to Ginjukukodo-Mae Station, and then walk to Ishikawa Station to take JR Ou Line to get to Aomori Station (~1.5 hours).
 You can’t leave Aomori without learning about the Nebuta Festival at Nebuta Museum WA RASSE, one of the biggest summer festivals in Japan, during summer time it opens until 7pm (May-Sep).
 And for souvenir gift shopping and trying local sweets, stop by A-FACTORY near the museum.

 Hotels to stay near Aomori Station